MStokluska/GraphQL-Tutorial/readme.md

 module.exports = resolvers;
 ```
-What we are doing in ``addTask`` mutation is:
+What we are doing in the ``addTask`` mutation is:
-- Creating a new `task` based on passed in parameters
+- Creating a new `task` based on the parameters that are passed in
-- Push new `task` to the `task` array
+- Push the new `task` to the `task` array
 - Return the newly created `task`

-You can view our newly created mutation in action by visiting the playground:
+You can view our newly created mutation in action by visiting the playground and entering the following code:

 ![new task mutation](https://thepracticaldev.s3.amazonaws.com/i/io6thze4xpnmaeootujl.png)

-- Our second mutation is going to be ``deleteTask`` mutation, again we start with `typeDefs.graphql` file:
+- Our second mutation is going to be ``removeTask`` mutation.
+Again we start with `typeDefs.graphql` file and insert the following code into the mutation type block:
 ```
 removeTask(id: ID!): [Task!]!
 ```
-- Next our resolvers:
+- In our resolvers.js enter `removeTask` as seen below :
 ```js
 const resolvers = {